 Useful Tips & Resources

-All of the jackets listed above are reliable options that will work in a variety of different ski conditions.
-If you get through this far and still are unsure which option is best for you, check this out for some additional information.
+All of the jackets listed above are reliable options that will work in various ski conditions.
+If you get this far and still are unsure which option is best for you, check this out for some additional information.

 Your ski jacket will see a lot of wear and tear over the course of its lifetime.
 Even the most durable jackets are not immune to rips, tears, or other unwanted failures.
 If you happen to snag your jacket on a rock or tree, don’t panic.

-If you ski often, you’re certain to encounter changing weather and temperature patterns.
+If you ski often, you’re sure to encounter changing weather and temperature patterns.
 One ski jacket might be good for frozen slopes, while others are better off on warm days or light runs.
-Don’t be afraid to mix-and-match as you need.
+Don’t be afraid to mix and match as you need.

 The Helly Hansen Alpha 3.0 is my pick for the best ski jacket of the year.
 This is a great option that will meet the needs of a wide range of skiers.
 It’s a serious line of defense against winter weather, looks great, and is very comfortable.

 Every jacket you see here will provide skiers with everything they need to enjoy their time on the slopes.
 It pays to have a high-quality ski jacket, and if you want to take advantage of each and every ski day, get one of the jackets found above.